-Among hospitals in the Richmond Catchment Area, Hospitalizations appear to have plateaued in June.
+Among hospitals in the Richmond Catchment Area, Hospitalizations appear to have plateaued during the months of June and July, a trend which is continuing moving into September.
 ICU hospitalizations and ventilator utilizations appear to be following the same trend.
 It is now clear that Fatalities peaked in January with totals not seen since January 2021 in both Richmond and Henrico, although they appear to have decreased since then.
-It appears that deaths may have risen since April.
+No fatalities were reported during the month of May in Richmond.
+In both districts, several fatalities were reported during the months of June, July and now August.
 Data related to deaths can be subject to sizable amounts of lag.